ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ## VOPRF conventions

-The VOPRF ciphersuite ({{I-D.irtf-cfrg-voprf}}; section TODO) that is used determines the member functions and prime-order group used by the protocol.
+The VOPRF ciphersuite {{I-D.irtf-cfrg-voprf}} that is used determines the member functions and prime-order group used by the protocol.
 We detail a number of specific conventions here that we use for interacting with the specific ciphersuite.

 ### Ciphersuites

-Let `VOPRF_*` denote a generic VOPRF API function as detailed in
+Let `F` denote a generic VOPRF API function as detailed in
 {{I-D.irtf-cfrg-voprf}} (Section TODO), and let `ciph` denote the ciphersuite that is used for instantiating the VOPRF.
-In this document, we explicitly write `ciph.VOPRF_*` to show that `VOPRF_*` is explicitly evaluated with respect to `ciph`.
+In this document, we explicitly write `ciph.F` to show that `F` is explicitly evaluated with respect to `ciph`.

 In addition, we define the following member functions associated with the ciphersuite.